Open Access

-Open Access publishing couples the immediate online access to scholarly works with appropriate scholarly citation and credit.
-It is the free, online availability of research articles combined with the right to use them in a digital environment.
-Works should be made immediately available, without an embargo.
+Open Access publishing couples immediate online access to scholarly works with appropriate scholarly citation and credit.
+It provides free and legal access to online publications.
+New federal access policies require publications be made immediately available without an embargo.

 There are many different types of Open Access.